MikeAtom/pmv-launcher/readme.md

     The Launcher provides a direct link to a Google Form, where you can share your thoughts, suggestions, and report any issues you encounter during your gameplay.

 ## Available versions:
-- **launcher.exe:** With auto-update, may be false positive in some antivirus.
+- **PMV-Launcher.exe:** With auto-update, may be false positive in some antivirus.
-- **launcher_nau.exe:** Without auto-update.
+- **PMV-Launcher_nau.exe:** Without auto-update.
 You will still get a notification when a new version is available.

 ## How to use:
 1. Download the preferred version of the launcher from the [releases](https://github.com/MikeAtom/PMV-Launcher/releases) page.